 So websites with an SSL certificate are bound to get a boost in SERPs.
 Although it may not be a huge ranking factor, it is surely a positive signal.
 Moreover, recently Google Chrome, the most widely used browser on both desktop and mobile also started showing HTTP pages that collect passwords or credit cards as “Non-Secure”.

-This would certainly have an impact on your visitors who would think twice before entering any data on a website which the browser calls non-secure.
+This would certainly have an impact on your visitors who would think twice before entering any data on a website that the browser calls non-secure.

 You would definitely not want this in your URL bar.